Environment Protection and Biodiversity Conservation Act 1999: History

-On 16 October 2013 the Environment Minister announced that the Government had approved a framework for a "one-stop shop" environmental approval process to accredit state planning systems under national environmental law, "to create a single environmental assessment and approval process for nationally protected matters".
-On 16 June 2014 the proposed amendments passed the House of Representatives, despite opposition from environmental campaigners and significant legal commentators who criticised the Bill and expressed concerns about the delegation of Commonwealth environmental approval powers.
+On 16 October 2013 the environment minister announced that the government had approved a framework for a "one-stop shop" environmental approval process to accredit state planning systems under national environmental law, "to create a single environmental assessment and approval process for nationally protected matters".
+On 16 June 2014 the proposed amendments passed the House of Representatives, despite opposition from environmental campaigners and significant legal commentators who criticised the bill and expressed concerns about the delegation of Commonwealth environmental approval powers.
 Two different types of bilateral agreements ("assessment" and "approval") with each state and territory provided for the approvals process, depending on differing requirements, to result in either two approval decisions and two sets of conditions, or only one decision, which includes conditions (if appropriate), being made.

-The Act
+The act

-The Act established the use of Environment Protection and Biodiversity Conservation Regulations, which have provided for the issuing of approvals and permits for a range of activities on Commonwealth land and land affecting the Commonwealth.
-For example, commercial picking of wildflowers is regulated under the Act, and cannot be undertaken without an appropriate permit.
-Failure to comply with the Act can result in penalties including remediation of damage, court injunctions, and criminal and civil penalties.
+The act established the use of Environment Protection and Biodiversity Conservation Regulations, which have provided for the issuing of approvals and permits for a range of activities on Commonwealth land and land affecting the Commonwealth.
+For example, commercial picking of wildflowers is regulated under the act, and cannot be undertaken without an appropriate permit.
+Failure to comply with the act can result in penalties including remediation of damage, court injunctions, and criminal and civil penalties.

-The Act is as of September 2024 administered by the Department of Climate Change, Energy, the Environment and Water.
+As of September 2024, the legislation is administered by the Department of Climate Change, Energy, the Environment and Water.

 Matters of National Environmental Significance

-As of 2020, the Act identifies nine Matters of National Environmental Significance (MNES):
+As of 2020, the act identifies nine Matters of National Environmental Significance (MNES):